Kentucky's backroad churches may be key to saving hospitals overwhelmed by COVID

 A different approach: "The safest nursing home in the state of Kentucky"

-In Louisa, Ky., three hours east of Danville, David McKenzie, believes the high rates of vaccination among residents and staff at his Jordan Center will be a selling point.
+In Louisa, Ky., three hours east of Danville, McKenzie believes the high rates of vaccination among residents and staff at his Jordan Center will be a selling point.
 "I advertise I'm the safest nursing home in the state of Kentucky to live and work in," he says.

 McKenzie and his sister lived in the nursing home as kids; their parents opened the home and couldn't find another house to rent when the town was overflowing with coal miners.
 He learned to play piano from a resident, by then down a few fingers from diabetes, who had once played in Duke Ellington's band.